Table of Contents

 3. Develop Prototype for the Banking App

-In fact, the product’s success depends on the level of user interactions.
+In fact, the Mobile Banking App's success depends on the level of user interactions.
 Creating a prototype is one of them since it simulates how your banking app will work.

 Every app needs to start with a concept: What will it look like?
 How can the app interact with users?
 Building a product from scratch requires a prototype that generally demonstrates the app’s basic functionality, structure, and design.
 Typically, people start prototyping with a low-fidelity wireframe, consisting of rough sketches of the banking app’s main screens, with the initial layout of the components in the app.
 The benefit of starting with this method is to deliver app ideas quickly, gather feedback, and revise just as rapidly.
 In this step, the wireframe can be built in a simple way with black-and-white content.